Rosetta Stone of Neural Mass Models: Introduction

 Because of that tractability, the linear damped-oscillator network has become a \emph{standard baseline} in whole-brain modeling pipelines: (i) as a linearized SL model with analytically tractable functional connectivity (FC) and power spectral density (PSD) for rapid parameter sweeps and state comparisons; (ii) as a multivariate Ornstein–Uhlenbeck (MOU) model on the connectome to fit time-shifted covariances and estimate \emph{effective connectivity}; and (iii) as graph-spectral neural-field approximations in which connectome eigenmodes diagonalize the dynamics.
 Representative examples include the SL-linearisation for closed-form statistics and fast grid searches~\cite{PonceAlvarez2024}, MOU-based estimation of directed effective connectivity from fMRI~\cite{Gilson2016}, and analytic graph-neural-field or spectral-graph models that link Laplacian eigenmodes to MEG/EEG spectra and spatial patterns~\cite{Aqil2021,Raj2020,Verma2022}.
 Together, these works show that much of the large-scale resting-state phenomenology of the brain can be captured by linear (or linearised) dynamics, a point underscored by systematic model-selection studies arguing that macroscopic resting-state activity is often best described by linear models~\cite{Nozari2024}.

 Biologically, this phase-linear description retains the features most relevant at mesoscopic scales.
 The damping $\alpha$ reflects local E/I balance and neuromodulatory tone; $\omega$ captures dominant local timescales; coupling rescales long-range synaptic, ephaptic or subcortical gain; and inputs $F(t)$ represent afferents or stimulation.
-In this light, \emph{stimulation} acts as designed forcing that reveals the network’s linear frequency response (and hence entrainment bandwidths).
+In this light, \emph{stimulation} acts as designed forcing that reveals the network's linear frequency response (and hence entrainment bandwidths).
 In contrast, \emph{pharmacology} primarily shifts effective gain or damping and can therefore alter susceptibility and resonance.
-These principles have been used to interpret phase-specific responses to electrical stimulation—such as phase-locked DBS explained by linearization around a stable focus—and they provide a clean bridge to personalized in-silico perturbations~\cite{duchetHowDesignOptimal2024}.